Skip to main content

 }

-• streamUiFlagMessageConfirmationEnabled - whether users will see the confirmation dialog when flag messages
+• streamUiFlagMessageConfirmationEnabled - Whether users will see the confirmation dialog while flagging messages.

-These attributes let you enable/disable configuration for channel features.
-E.g. if a channel's configuration supports message replies, but you disabled it via xml attributes, then members of this channel won't see such an option.
+These attributes let you enable/disable configuration for channel features. for example if a channel's configuration supports message replies, but you disabled it via XML attributes, then members of this channel won't see such an option.

 MessageListView provides you the possibility to enable/disable these channel features at runtime as well: